 Where is the GPS hardware manufactured?

-Is your GPS tracker made by a reputable company?
-Or is it one of the many re-branded units from China made in questionable working conditions?
-Do you even care?
 Maybe you want a cheap tracker, but even then I’d suggest doing some homework and asking the supplier where it comes from.
 Most of the cheap systems are not reliable or even that cheap after the product has been marked up and re-branded.

 How much current draw does it put on your car battery?